Sir Keir Starmer to launch Labour’s five national ‘missions’

 The Labour leader will say the country needs a ‘serious plan’ to address long-standing problems.

-Sir Keir Starmer is to launch a series of five national “missions” setting out his objectives for a Labour government if they gain power at the next general election.
+Sir Keir Starmer is to launch a series of five national “missions” setting out his objectives for a Labour government if the party gains power at the next general election.

 In a keynote speech in Manchester, the Labour leader will say the country needs a “serious plan” if it is finally to fix some of the deep-seated problems it is facing.